Adventure may hurt you but monotony will kill you. Unknown

 Travel is a real luxury, and as you all know it can sure get costly.
-I hope you’ll enjoy this little round-up of 5 ways we traveled well with (just a little) less.
+I hope you’ll enjoy this little round-up of 5 ways we travelled well with (just a little) less.

 I referenced the quaint french apartment we took in Paris, and it was just that: small, old, perfectly lovely, and right in the heart of where we wanted to be (for those of you interested we stayed in the Marais district).
 After all, this is how the vast majority of people live in big cities like this, so it was fun, and not to mention for the four of us, (just a little) less hit on the budget & a whole lot more authentic.

 We did just fine cosied up in our tiny kitchen, enjoying simple foods made with basics (my next post).
 This was the start of the food journey that has not only affirmed my approach to food more than ever before, but forever reminded me just how simple foods made with quality ingredients are best, and how important it is to enjoy each and every bite.
 After all, that is precisely what the people do in France.
 And it certainly shows!

 Part of the fun of having a real place to shack up in is the chance to live like any other person might in that part of the world (at least for me it was and I suspect this would be the case for many of you too!).
 Cooking in a strange (tiny) kitchen is an adventure, one I was up for, and one we had a blast with.